1Yashh/Business-360/README.md

 ---

+🧾 **Project Authenticity Note**
+> All visuals, screenshots, and model diagrams presented in this repository are directly taken from my original Power BI project file — `Business 360.pbix`.
+> The project was independently developed by me as part of my learning and portfolio-building journey using real-world datasets (Codebasics – AtliQ Hardware Case Study).
+> Every element showcased here — including the Power Query transformations, relationships, and dashboard design — has been created, tested, and validated by me to reflect genuine analytical and visualization skills.
+> 🔗 *The complete `.pbix` file is available for download in the “Project Files” section for transparency and verification.*

+---

 ⭐ *If you found this project insightful, consider giving it a star and following my journey as I continue building data analytics projects that merge clarity, logic, and storytelling.*